Found this Tweet from Jason Lemkin, an investor I follow and admire.

 Too much debt, too much to rebuild, too many workflows, too many customers, too many bugs, too much everything...But some teams are stellar and slow down only to a point that is acceptable for the continued development of a product and a business.

-You have heard about unicorns and decacorns.
-Yes, we all love their stories.
-They are very rarely below 10 year stories.
-This is why I am willing to bet they have all the issues above, but they still continue and push forward.
+You’ve heard of unicorns and decacorns—we all enjoy their stories.
+Their journeys are rarely shorter than 10 years.
+That’s why I’m willing to bet they face all the issues above, yet they persist and keep pushing forward.

 How do they do it?

-I don’t have the full answer.
+I don’t have the complete answer.
 What I do know is they practice software development the right way.
 They do unit testing, integration testing, e2e testing.

 They do it without asking management for time to do it.